 In today’s e-commerce environment it is essential for a start-up to have an Internet presence.
 Business partners, possible investors and potential employees should effortlessly find out more about your business and the products or services you have to offer.

 Can a domain name be registered as a trade mark?

 Yes, if you are using the name of your website to identify your products and services and it is distinctive.
 It must not be a common term that describes the purpose of the website.
 Your domain name should reflect your trade mark or company name.

-Please contact us for a quote and further information on the Start-up Package.
+Please contact us for a quote and further information.